FAQs

 What documents will I get on the day of my wedding?

-On the day of your wedding, I will give you a (handwritten) abridged marriage certificate and the second copy of the marriage register.
+On the day of your wedding, I will give you a (handwritten) abridged Civil Union Registration Certificate and the second copy of the Civil Union Register.

 These are legal documents that you need to keep in a safe place.
 In case you ever lose your marriage certificate or your copy of the marriage register, I do keep certified copies.